thearkabanerjee/arkaquiz/README.md

 - Support for single-correct or multiple-correct answers
 - Automatically validate user input and compute score / results
 - Extensible: you can plug in custom logic (e.g. shuffle questions, custom scoring, retries)
-- Works in Node.js and browser (if packaged/bundled appropriately)
+- Works in the terminal (any terminal btw)
+- You get a great prize at the end

 ## Installation